compas-dev/compas_fab/docs/getting_started.rst

 ============

-Just like the main library of **COMPAS**, the core functionality of **compas_fab** is independent of CAD software and can be used from the terminal, in standalone scripts.
+Just like the main library of **COMPAS**, the core functionality of **compas_fab** is independent of CAD software and can be used from the command line, in standalone scripts.

 Working in Rhino